 Additional information can be accessed using the links below.

 Independent bookselling is experiencing a resurgence.
-Following some turbulence due to the advent of Amazon and e-books, new stores are opening, and customers are looking to their local booksellers for expertise, ideas, and community.
-Today, there are approximately 250 independent bookstores in Canada.
+Following some turbulence due to the advent of Amazon and e-books, new stores are opening and customers are looking to their local booksellers for expertise, ideas, and community.

-As local and digital economies shift and a higher number of independent bookstores enter the marketplace, booksellers identified a need for a national association that could offer shared member services, provide business resources and professional, development, advocate for shared policy priorities, and serve as the collective voice of indie booksellers in Canada, and increase collaboration with other associations, publishers, and authors.
+As local and digital economies shift and a higher number of independent bookstores enter the marketplace, booksellers identified a need for a national association that could offer shared member services, provide business resources and professional development, advocate for shared policy priorities, serve as the collective voice of indie booksellers, and increase collaboration with other associations, publishers, and authors.

 In 2018, an exploratory committee was struck to explore the viability of a new association.
-CIBA began operations in fall 2020 and will build on the work done by the Canadian Booksellers’ Association (disbanded in 2009) and the Retail Council of Canada to offer targeted and responsive support to independent booksellers from coast to coast to coast.
+CIBA began operations in fall 2020, building on the work done by the Canadian Booksellers’ Association (disbanded in 2009) and the Retail Council of Canada to offer targeted and responsive support to independent booksellers from coast to coast to coast.